-Patient Characteristics
+Patient characteristics

 A 68-year-old male requested a consultation after symptoms interfered with his work and daily activities.
-His symptoms included bilateral torturous varicose veins that were tender to the touch, ankle swelling, skin discoloration, leg pain, and restless legs.
+His symptoms included bilateral tortuous varicose veins that were tender to the touch, ankle swelling, skin discoloration, leg pain, and restless legs.
 His job as a roofer required him to be standing and sitting for prolonged periods of time leading to worsening of symptoms.

 Previous intervention included two years of compression therapy that had unsuccessfully treated his symptoms and previous ablation procedures on both proximal GSVs.

-Patient Work-up: CEAP Class 4a
+Patient work-up: CEAP class 4a

-• Duplex ultra sound reveled bilateral reflux in distal GSV sand tributaries.
+- Duplex ultra sound reveled bilateral reflux in distal GSV sand tributaries.
 Skin changes were also present making the patient CEAP class 4.

-• Right leg vein diameters were 3.0mm in the distal GSV and ranged from 3.1mm to 3.7mm in the calf tributaries.
+- Right leg vein diameters were 3.0mm in the distal GSV and ranged from 3.1mm to 3.7mm in the calf tributaries.

-• Left leg vein diameters were 4.7mm in the distal GSV, 5.3mm in the thigh tributaries, 4.4mm in the knee tributaries, and 4.2mm in the calf tributaries.
+- Left leg vein diameters were 4.7mm in the distal GSV, 5.3mm in the thigh tributaries, 4.4mm in the knee tributaries, and 4.2mm in the calf tributaries.

-Treatment and Results
+Treatment and results

 It was determined that two sessions were needed, separated by one week, with the left leg undergoing treatment first.